New Mexico State Aggies football: Doug Martin era (2013–2021)

 NMSU hired Boston College offensive coordinator and former Kent State head coach Doug Martin as the program's 34th head coach in February 2013.
 Martin had previously been offensive coordinator at NMSU during the 2011 season helping obtain the school's first victory over a Big Ten team (Minnesota) before being hired away by Boston College.
 In Martin's first season at the helm, the Aggies compiled a 2–10 record.
 The 2015 season saw the Aggies finish with a 3–9 win–loss record, with all three wins coming in Sun Belt Conference play, where the Aggies finished tied for 5th.
 The results included a loss to local rival UTEP in The Battle of I-10 by a score of 50–47 in OT, marking the 7th straight loss to the Miners in the series.
 On December 2, 2017, the Aggies defeated South Alabama 22–17 at Aggie Memorial Stadium to finish the regular season at 6–6 and advance to its first bowl game in 57 years, where they would play in the Arizona Bowl at Arizona Stadium in Tucson on December 29, 2017.
-New Mexico State defeated Utah State 26-20 in overtime in front of a loud partisan crowd for New Mexico State.
+New Mexico State defeated Utah State 26–20 in overtime in front of a loud partisan crowd for New Mexico State.
 It was the first winning season for the Aggies since 2002.

-Jerry Kill era (2021–present)
+Jerry Kill era (2022–2023)

-On November 28, 2021, it was announced that former Minnesota head coach Jerry Kill would be the next head coach for the Aggies.
+On November 28, 2021, former Minnesota head coach Jerry Kill was officially named the next head coach for the Aggies.
 Kill, a successful former head coach who stepped away due to health issues, signed a five-year contract that pays $550,000 per year.
+In Kill's first season in 2022 the Aggies stumbled to a 1–5 start before a midseason turnaround saw them win five of their last six games to finish the regular season 6–6 and receive a bid to the Quick Lane Bowl where they defeated Bowling Green 24–19.

+On November 18, 2023, during Coach Kill's second season, the Aggies delivered a 31-10 beatdown to the Auburn University Tigers of the SEC, in an historic upset victory.
+The win marked head coach Jerry Kill's second consecutive victory over Auburn head coach Hugh Freeze, who was the head coach of Liberty University when the Flames lost to the Aggies in 2022.

+Tony Sanchez era (2024–present)

+On January 4, 2024, former UNLV head coach and New Mexico State player Tony Sanchez was officially named head coach for the Aggies, after coach Jerry Kill stepped down.
+He signed a five-year contract that will pay him $600,000 in his first year, but increases each year by $25,000 reaching $700,000 in 2028.
+Additional bonus will be added for reaching a bowl game and/or winning six or more games.